DataDog/hiring-engineers/answers.md

 For this task I followed the documentation on how to write the Custom Agent check (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7)

-From there I learned that the names of the configuration and check files must match, so I created a check file with the name `my_metric.py` in `/etc/datadog-agent/checks.d` directory and a configuration file `my_metric.yaml` in `/etc/datadog-agent/conf.d` directory.
+From there I learned that the names of the configuration and check files must match, so I created a check file with the name `my_metric.py` in the `/etc/datadog-agent/checks.d` directory and a configuration file `my_metric.yaml` in the `/etc/datadog-agent/conf.d` directory.

-### Change your check's collection interval so that it only submits the metric once every 45 seconds.
+### Changing check collection interval so that it only submits the metric once every 45 seconds

-One of the requirements is to set check's collection interval so it only submits the metric once every 45 seconds.
-We can achieve that by adding `min_collection_interval` at an instance level
+One of the requirements is to set my check's collection interval so that it only submits the metric once every 45 seconds.
+I was able to do that by adding `min_collection_interval` at an instance level:

 ```
    init_config: